 The Association pier is for loading and unloading boats only; boats may not be left unattended while tied to the pier.
-Overnight tie up is forbidden except for overnight behind (closer to shore) the davits.
+Overnight tie up is forbidden.

 4. Prohibitions on Commercial and Public Facility Usage of Common Areas and Common Facilities and Related Rules: